 If you think that sounds too easy or too fast, I suggest you try it.
 You may find you can’t even finish.

 But that’s okay—you can just start with a lower number, like 8, and work your way up as you improve your fitness.
 (In fact, I recommend this strategy.)
 If you want an even greater challenge, you can always take a breather and repeat the routine.

 Remember: Whether you’re running or lifting, your muscles require energy to help you move.
 And this workout forces more of your muscles into action than you’d ever use while jogging for the same duration.
 It’ll also boost your metabolism for hours after your workout, exactly what you need to burn fat.

 What’s more, unlike jogging, these aren’t joint-pounding exercises.
-So this is actually a “low-impact” workout that you can do at a high intensity, making it ideal for overweight folks.
+So this is actually a “low-impact” workout that you can do at a high intensity, making it ideal for higher weight individuals.